Who oversees The State of Vermont’s 911 system?

 What number do you call for non-emergencies?

-For non-emergencies, call the non-emergency 7-digit telephone number for police, fire and ambulance services listed in the white pages of the local telephone book.
+For non-emergencies, call the non-emergency 10-digit telephone number for police, fire and ambulance services that can be found online or by calling 411 information.
 You can also obtain this information from your town office or the individual agencies.

 Who answers my 911 calls and how are emergency responders dispatched?